gabriel-haas/ssdiq/README.md

 ## SSD-iq

-This repository contains supplementary material for the SSD-iq paper, including the `iob` benchmarking tool and a simple SSD simulator.
+This repository contains supplementary material for the SSD-iq paper, including the `iob` benchmarking tool and SSD simulator.

 📄 **Paper:** [SSD-iq: Uncovering the Hidden Side of SSD Performance](https://www.vldb.org/pvldb/vol18/p4295-haas.pdf)

-## 📁 Repository Contents
+## Repository Contents
 - `iob/` - Source code of the IOB benchmarking tool
 - `sim/` - Source code of the GC simulator
 - `scripts/` - Contains the scripts for benchmarking
 - `paper/` - Supporting material for the paper, including data and scripts to generate plots

-## ⚙️ Building
+## Building

 ```sh
 mkdir build && cd build